mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 ############
 - New algorithm :ref:`CombineDiffCal <algm-CombineDiffCal>` to calibrate groups of pixels after cross correlation so that diffraction peaks can be adjusted to the correct positions
 - New script for doing calibration by groups, :ref:`PowderDiffractionCalibration <calibration_tofpd_group_calibration-ref>`
+- New algorithm :ref:`MultipleScatteringCorrection <algm-MultipleScatteringCorrection>` to compute the multiple scattering correction factor for sample using numerical integration.

 Improvements
 ############